littlejo/killerkoda-labs/aya-prod/aya-first-maps/intro.md

 This tutorial explains how to create and use eBPF maps with Aya.

-If you need more information, you can read the article: #CHANGE_ME
+If you need more information, you can read the article: [Enhancing your Aya program with eBPF maps ](https://dev.to/littlejo/enhancing-your-aya-program-with-ebpf-maps-4hdj)

 If you have some trouble, you can contact me on [LinkedIn](https://www.linkedin.com/in/joseph-ligier-4b86632).